-The Governor of the Virgin Islands Albert Bryan Jr. announced new guidelines for the State of Emergency that will be in place as of Monday, May 4, 2020 (current orders remain in place until then, NOT Friday May 1st).
-The new guidelines follow the yellow "Safer at Home" phase of response to the COVID-19 pandemic.
+The Governor of the Virgin Islands Albert Bryan Jr. announced new guidelines for the State of Emergency.
+The new guidelines follow the Blue "Opens Doors" phase of response to the COVID-19 pandemic effective June 1, 2020.

 Below are the new guidelines: